NVIDIA/NVFlare/docs/faq.rst

 #.
 Putting applications in the transfer folders without using the upload_app command or forgetting to delete the models
    folder inside, a mysterious error may occur when running the deploy_app command because the application folder is too large to be uploaded and that causes timeout.
 #.
 Please don't start a new training run or start a new app before the previous application is fully stopped.
-Or users
+Users
    can do ``abort client`` and ``abort server`` before ``start_app`` for the new run.